MikeSkoe/nut-taal/README.md

-# maklik-taal
+# taal
-> A constructed auxiliary language with learnability in mind
+> A constructed language that is parsable by both computer and human

 ### A taste of the language:
 ## [Try it out](https://mikeskoe.github.io/code-ish-app/)